Vikrant Massey: Recognition in films and streaming series (2013–2023)

 Massey began the new decade opposite Deepika Padukone in Meghna Gulzar's Chhapaak (2020), based on the life of acid attack survivor Laxmi Agarwal.
-The film was a commercial failure, despite of positive critical reception; Sukanya Verma stated: "Vikrant embodies a dour faced, wry-natured activist in Fabindia kurtas quite effectively."
-He next appeared in Cargo, which also premiered at the 2019 MAMI Film Festival under the spotlight section.That year, he also headlined the Netflix films Dolly Kitty Aur Woh Chamakte Sitare opposite Bhumi Pednekar and Ginny Weds Sunny opposite Yami Gautam.
+The film was a commercial failure, despite a positive critical reception; Sukanya Verma stated: "Vikrant embodies a dour faced, wry-natured activist in Fabindia kurtas quite effectively."
+He next appeared in Cargo, which also premiered at the 2019 MAMI Film Festival under the spotlight section.
+That year, he also headlined the Netflix films Dolly Kitty Aur Woh Chamakte Sitare opposite Bhumi Pednekar and Ginny Weds Sunny opposite Yami Gautam.

 In 2021, Massey portrayed a man who visits home for his grandfather's tehrvi in Seema Pahwa's directorial debut Ramprasad Ki Tehrvi.
 After the unremarkable venture Switchh, he played an electrical engineer opposite Taapsee Pannu in the mystery thriller Haseen Dillruba, which emerged as the most-watched Hindi film on Netflix and earned him his second Filmfare nomination.
 Shubhra Gupta from The Indian Express opined: "The only one who tries valiantly to rise, and succeeds in most places is Vikrant Massey".
 His last release of 2021, 14 Phere, based on inter-caste marriage issue paired him with Kriti Kharbanda.
 Anita Aikara of Rediff.com was appreciative of his "delightfully simple role".

 Massey next essayed a Muslim man in love with a Hindu girl (played by Sanya Malhotra) in Love Hostel (2022).
 Released on ZEE5, it received mixed to positive reviews.
 His next consecutive Zee5 release was Forensic, a remake of the 2020 Malayalam film of the same name.
 Bollywood Hungama stated that Massey gives a "confident" performance and "suits the part", but added that in some places, he "tries" to be too funny and "fails".
 His first film of 2023 was Gaslight, which received mixed to negative reviews.
 Anuj Kumar of The Hindu said, "Massey, as the manager of the missing Raja, keep the audience engaged till the big reveal arrives."
 He next played a youngster struggling in Mumbai in a delayed project Mumbaikar, which was released on JioCinema.